nayibor/iso8583_echo_server/README.md

 code relies on the [iso8583_erl](https://github.com/nayibor/iso8583_erl) library for packing and unpacking iso8583 messages.

-the project is in the form of an echo server where messages are sent to an iso8583  tcp server and are echoed back.
+the project is in the form of an echo server where messages are sent to an iso8583  tcp server and are echoed back to the sender.

-there is two main modules to check out to see how to perform the packing and unpacking
+**running the project**

+make sure you have erlang and rebar3 installed and  in your path.

+make sure port 8002 is free or you change the port configuration in the `sys.config` file.

+run `rebar3 compile` then run `rebar3 shell`.

+this should successfully compile the project and start the project with an interactive shell

+**testing echoing functionality**

+to test the echoing functionalty you can run the following command in the interactive shell which will send a sample iso8583 message to the tcp server process which will receive,display the received message and send back an echo response.

+`2> iso8583_echo_server_app:test().`

 **packing**